kayceecodes/bb/README.md

     Refs Advantages over Props.
     RTL built in Nextjs
         - It's not.
+    How does '?' help with potentially undefined variables.
+ItemsList -> lineItems?.map

 # Plan out Shopping Cart & Shopify Cart
     Add To Cart in Product's Page